LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README.md

 helm delete ingestion
 ```

-Deletion of charts doesn't cascade to deleting associated `PersistedVolume`s and `PersistedVolumeClains`s.
+Deletion of charts doesn't cascade to deleting associated `PersistedVolume`s and `PersistedVolumeClaims`s.
 To delete them:

 ```bash